YakubKhan-25/Blog-Website/README.md

-NOTE :  you can run this entire project in terminal by writing : npx nodemon yk.js
+NOTE : 1. you can run this entire project in terminal by writing : npx nodemon yk.js
+       2. Go to chrome write : localhost:3000 then you'll see my project.